 The Blaina Iron Works were established in 1820 by Mr George Jones, Mr Jones was a Shropshire Iron Master.
 Over the proceeding years the area slowly built up around the iron works and was later carried on by Mr Richard Brown and his sons Thomas and James.
 More information on Mr George Jones below.

 Mr Richard Brown.

-Mr Richard Brown (Iron Worker) was born in 1773 at Worcester.
-He moved to Merthyr in the early 1800s and worked with many eminent Iron Masters, a short while later moved with his wife Elizabeth and family to Nantyglo, Monmouthshire.
-Mr Brown worked with Mr Brewer at Coalbrookvale and in 1823 took over the Blaina Iron Works, advertised for workers in various positions (as seen in the advert above from 1827) and built up the company over the next few years.
+Mr Richard Brown was an iron-worker born in 1773 at Worcester.
+He moved to Merthyr in the early 1800’s and worked with many eminent iron masters, a short while later, moved with his wife Elizabeth and family to Nantyglo, Monmouthshire.
+Initially Mr Brown worked with Mr Brewer at Coalbrookvale and in 1823 took over the Blaina Iron Works, advertised for workers in various positions (as seen in the advert above from 1827) and built up the company over the next few years.
 He was also associated with the Ebbw Vale Company.

 Mr Thomas Brown.

 Mr Thomas Brown (1804-1884) was the son of Mr Richard Brown.
 In August 1834 Mr Thomas Brown married Miss Fanny Williams, of Tutshill, near Chepstow.
 He was the elder son and partner with his father and took an active interest in the establishing of the works at Blaina (as seen in the advert above from 1826) Mr Thomas Brown was later responsible for sinking the Cwmtillery Colliery during 1840-1842.

 In 1832 Thomas and James Brown partnered with Mr John Russell of Risca and formed Russell & Browns Iron Company, at Blaina.